travisseymour/EPICpyDocs/docs/index.md

 #### EPICpy is Cross Platform

-EPICpy was developed by Travis L. Seymour, PhD on the Linux Mint (Ubuntu) operating system.
-Using the [FMan build system](https://build-system.fman.io/) to produce standalone executable applications and native installers for Linux (any modern Ubuntu variant) and MacOS (MacOS 10.13 and 10.15).
-Although there is not a native Windows version at the moment, Windows users can easily run the Linux version after installing the [Windows Subsystem for Linux v2 (WLS2)](https://docs.microsoft.com/en-us/windows/wsl/about) from the Microsoft App Store (see the corresponding section on the [Installing EPICpy](installing.md) page to learn how to install the Linux version of EPICpy on Windows via WSL2).
+EPICpy was developed by Travis L. Seymour, PhD on the [Ubuntu](https://ubuntu.com/) Linux operating system (as well as variants such as [Linux Mint](https://linuxmint.com/) and [Pop!_OS](https://pop.system76.com/)).
+To produce standalone executable applications and native installers for Linux (any modern Ubuntu variant) and MacOS (MacOS 10.13 and later), the  [FMan build system](https://build-system.fman.io/) was used.
+Although there is not a native Windows version at the moment, Windows 10 and 11 users can easily run the Linux version via the [Windows Subsystem for Linux v2 (WLS2)](https://docs.microsoft.com/en-us/windows/wsl/about).
+To run the Linux version of EPICpy on Windows, please see the corresponding section on the [Installing EPICpy](installing.md) page.

 Thus, EPICpy can be used on Linux, MacOS, and Windows based computers.

 To download EPICpy, go to [https://cogmodlab.ucsc.edu/software/epicpy/docs/](https://cogmodlab.ucsc.edu/software/epicpy/)

 It is only possible to produce MacOS installer on machines one has access to.
-Thus, I have only provided versions for MacOS 10.13 and 10.15, but more may be provided later after EPICpy is released.
-This section will be updated as new MacOS versions become available.
+Thus, I have only provided versions for MacOS 10.13 - 12.0.
+Although EPICpy *should* work on machines using the non-Intel chips Apple now uses, this has yet to be confirmed.

 Currently, only a debian-based installer is provided for users of Ubuntu-type Linux operating systems.
 Although we may at some point consider installer for those using Arch, Fedora, and other variants of Linux, this will only be considered if there is sufficient interest.

 #### Other New Features in EPICpy

+(in no particular order)
 * Dark/Light Mode Toggle
-* Background Images For Output Windows (not useful for modeling, but great for talks and demonstrations)
+* Background Images For View Windows (not useful for modeling, but great for talks and demonstrations)
 * Text and Stats Output Window Content Exporting (as text, html, markdown and odf)
+* Device load triggers automatic load of last ruleset used with that device
-* Easy Reinstatement of Previous Modeling Session (device, rules, encoders)
+* One-Button Reinstatement of Previous Modeling Session (i.e., device, rules, encoders)
-* Automatically Repositions and Resizes Windows As They Were During Previous Runs For Each Device
+* Automatically Remembers and Reinstates Dimensions of all Dialog Windows.
-* Automatically Reinstates GUI Settings and Parameters For Each Device
+* Automatically Reinstates GUI Settings and Parameters For Each Device (including all window positions and sizes)
 * Ability to Load and Run Multiple Rulesets Sequentially
 * Ability to Add Parameters to Device Condition String To Enable Parametric Model Runs (e.g., `10 [Easy|Hard]` would run 10 trials of the Easy condition and then 10 trial of the Hard condition.)
 * Adjustable Application Font Size
 * Adjustable Detail for Sound and Speech Object Display (e.g., determine which attributes of the `Speech_word` class to show on the perceptual output window)
 * Selectable EPIC Architecture Versions (currently models can be run under the 11/28/2014 release of EPIC or the 6/28/2016 release.)
-* Access to some device configuration from the GUI (e.g., device programmer might expose toggle for showing debug information, or altering device operation)
+* Access to Some Device Configuration from the GUI (e.g., device programmer might expose toggle for showing debug information, or altering device operation)
+* Added Window-Management Facilities (e.g., Double-clicking output window brings all windows to front, Minimize all windows, Show all windows, Restore Default Layout)
+* It is Now Possible to **UN**load perceptual encoders.
+Unloaded encoders will not be re-loaded during subsequent session reloads.